-Additional information and any application requirements can be found in the Individual Fellowship Application Guide available at: http://grants.nih.gov/grants/funding/424/index.htm.
+Additional information and any application requirements can be found in the Individual Fellowship Application Guide.

 Information provided below is in addition to that provided in IIA where unique circumstances might exist for individual fellowships.

 11.2.13.7.1 Human Subjects